 (free 68-page PDF, October 2020).
 The EFC recommends this resource and helped develop it.

 Read our latest blog posts and articles

-The United Nations High Commission on Refugees (UNHCR) reports 65.3 million people globally, or one in 113, have been displaced from their homes.
+The United Nations High Commission on Refugees (UNHCR) reported in early 2022 that 89.3 million people globally, or one in 112, have been displaced from their homes.
 Over half of these refugees are children and youth under the age of 18.
 A refugee is defined as someone who has a well-founded fear of being persecuted because of their race, religion, nationality, political opinion or membership in a particular social group.